MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Manage firmware with Intune and DFCI

-With Microsoft Intune and [Device Firmware Configuration Interface (DFCI) profiles](surface-manage-dfci-guide.md), you can manage the following hardware components at the firmware level for Surface Pro 9 with 5G devices:
+With Microsoft Intune and [Device Firmware Configuration Interface (DFCI) profiles](surface-manage-dfci-guide.md), you can manage hardware components at the firmware level just like any other Surface device.
+To learn more, see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).

-- Front Camera
-- Rear Camera
-- IR Camera
-- WWAN (aka mobile wireless)

-To learn more about managing firmware with DFCI, see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).

 ### Manage with Azure AD